Illicit activities of North Korea: Incidents

 As of 2010, trade in banned small arms and ammunition was relatively insignificant.
 Reports include: imports totaling $45,500 by Brazil in 2007, $3.1 million by the United Arab Emirates in 2006, $364,400 by Ethiopia in 2005, and $121,400 by Mexico in 2005.

 In 2009, three vessels were intercepted which were carrying North Korean weapons.
 Western and Israeli intelligence officials believed the weapons were destined for Hezbollah and Hamas.

 In December 2009, Thailand intercepted a charter jet from Pyongyang carrying 35 tons of conventional weapons, including surface-to-air missiles.

 In 2012, the United Nations reported that 445 North Korean-made graphite cylinders (which can be used to produce ballistic missiles) were seized from a Chinese freighter at the South Korean port of Busan on their way to Syria.

 In 2013, a North Korean cargo ship seizure in Panama (carrying Cuban weapons) took place.

-In August 2016, US intelligence tracked a ship sailing under a convenience flag of Cambodia, with a North Korean crew sailing from North Korea to Egypt was found with carrying 24,000 rocket-propelled grenades and components for another 6,000.
+In August 2016, US intelligence tracked a ship sailing under a convenience flag of Cambodia, with a North Korean crew sailing from North Korea to Egypt was found carrying 24,000 rocket-propelled grenades and components for another 6,000.
 It was ordered and paid by a private Egyptian business, but it is believed that it was for the Egyptian Army.
 The value of this order and others is estimated at $23 million.

 Wildlife trade

-Over the past three decades, at least 18 North Korean diplomats have been caught smuggling rhino horn and ivory, though the real number is considered to be much higher.
+Between 1986 and 2017, at least 18 North Korean diplomatic passport holders have been caught smuggling rhino horn and ivory.
 North Korean defectors have also reported smuggling of rhino horn and ivory from countries like Angola, Ethiopia, and the Democratic Republic of the Congo, South Africa and Mozambique.
 Such illegal activity is considered low-risk but highly rewarding for the regime.